Study of the Emergence of a Gluon Mass Scale from Center Vortices Using a Wave-Functional Formalism: Gauge-invariant correlators

 where $\Phi$ is an $N\times N$ diagonal matrix, with complex field entries $\phi_i$ carrying charge $\beta_i$, minimally coupled to a dual Cartan gauge field $\Lambda = \Lambda^T + \Lambda^L$,

 The field $\Phi$ is governed by the action ($D=\nabla - i \Lambda$)

-In the center-vortex condensate $a> 0$, when the nonoriented component is turned off ($\vartheta =0$), there are massless Goldstone fluctuations $\Phi \propto S$, where $S$ is in the Cartan subgroup of $SU(N)$.
+In the center-vortex condensate $a> 0$, when the nonoriented component is turned off ($\vartheta =0$), there are massless Goldstone fluctuations $\Phi \propto S$, where $S$ is in the Cartan subgroup of SU(N).
 For a mild $\vartheta$, the vacua become discrete.
 Thus, to compute correlation functions, we consider the soft massive phase fluctuations around the vacuum $\Phi= v 1_{N}$: with $\theta^p(x) \in \mathbb{R} $.
 Taking into account up to quadratic terms in $\theta$, the computation of observables can be done using a Gaussian path integral on the variables $\mathcal{E},\eta, \theta$.
 Upon integration over $\mathcal{E},\eta$, an expansion in powers of $1/v$ arises.
-In particular, the leading-order contribution to the correlation function of the chromoelectric field is, in momentum space, (see Suppl.
-Mat.)
+In particular, the leading-order contribution to the correlation function of the chromoelectric field is, in momentum space, (see the Supplemental Material)

 with the transverse and longitudinal projectors and $m^2 = \vartheta/2$.
 The chromomagnetic correlations can also be obtained, and the result is

 Moreover, the longitudinal component gives the magnetic charge density $\rho(k) = k_i G_i(k)$ correlation,